JianJiaT/tp/docs/DeveloperGuide.md

 ```

 There are three main classes that store the data of the application:
-- `Expense` class: This class is responsible for storing the details of an expense.
+- `Expense`: This class is responsible for storing the details of an expense.
-- `Event` class: This class is responsible for storing the details of an event.
+- `Event`: This class is responsible for storing the details of an event.
-- `Category` class: This class is responsible for storing the categories of expenses.
+- `Category`: This class is responsible for storing the categories of expenses.

 There are several supporting classes that facilitate the interaction between the user and the application:
-- `GeneralInputParser` class: This class does the initial parsing of the user input and directs it to the appropriate parser.
+- `GeneralInputParser`: This class does the initial parsing of the user input and directs it to the appropriate parser.
-- `GeneralFileParser` class: This class parses the data in the files to recreate the expense and event objects.
+- `GeneralFileParser`: This class parses the data in the files to recreate the expense and event objects.
-- `Command` class: This is an abstract class that represents a command that can be executed by the application.
+- `Command`: This is an abstract class that represents a command that can be executed by the application.
 The commands are produced by the parser classes.

 The following code snippet shows how the GeneralInputParser class is used to parse the user input:
 ```java